Nakhon Sawan railway station

-Nakhon Sawan railway station is a railway station in Nong Pling Sub-district, Nakhon Sawan City, Nakhon Sawan.
+Nakhon Sawan railway station is a railway station in Nong Pling Sub-district, Nakhon Sawan City, Nakhon Sawan Province.
 It is a Class 1 station and the main station in Nakhon Sawan Province.
 It is about 245 kilometres from Bangkok railway station.
 The railyard serves as a PTT Petroleum tanker car yard with a spur line to a gas refinery.

-Train services

-32 trains serve Nakhon Sawan railway station.
-All trains must stop at this station.
-They are the following: